bhky/opennsfw2/README.md

   and the later
   [TensorFlow 1](https://github.com/mdietrichstein/tensorflow-open_nsfw/blob/master/image_utils.py#L4-L53)
   implementations.
 The key steps are:
-  - Load input as a Pillow RGB image.
-  - Resize the image to `(256, 256)`.
+  - Resize the input Pillow image to `(256, 256)`.
-  - Save the image as JPEG bytes and reload again to an NumPy array (this step is mysterious, but somehow it really makes a difference).
+  - Save the image as JPEG bytes and reload again to an NumPy image (this step is mysterious, but somehow it really makes a difference).
-  - Crop the centre part of the image with size `(224, 224)`.
+  - Crop the centre part of the NumPy image with size `(224, 224)`.
-  - Convert the image channels from RGB to BGR.
+  - Swap the colour channels to BGR.
   - Subtract the training dataset mean value of each channel: `[104, 117, 123]`.
 - `SIMPLE`: A simpler and probably more intuitive preprocessing option is also provided, but note that the model output probabilities will be different.
   The key steps are:
-  - Load input as a Pillow RGB image.
-  - Resize the image to `(224, 224)`.
+  - Resize the input Pillow image to `(224, 224)`.
-  - Convert the image to a NumPy array.
+  - Convert to a NumPy image.
-  - Convert the image channels from RGB to BGR.
+  - Swap the colour channels to BGR.
   - Subtract the training dataset mean value of each channel: `[104, 117, 123]`.

 ## Comparison